baiyunjian331/google-drive-telegram-bot/docs/merge-conflict-resolution.md

 - Any new instructions or fixes from the upstream branch are preserved.
 - Duplicate guidance or outdated English text is removed.

+For quick reference, here is what each file should look like once the markers are
+gone:

+- **`README.md`** – keep the feature checklist item `中文界面提示与指引。` and retain the Replit deployment section introduced upstream.
+If the README pulled in updates from `main`, make sure both the English content and the localized bullet coexist cleanly without duplicated headings.
+- **`bot/config.py`** – ensure the `Messages` class contains the full set of Chinese prompts (欢迎语、帮助文本、报错提示等).
+No raw conflict markers or leftover English fallbacks should remain.
+- **`bot/plugins/authorize.py`** – keep the localized replies for `/auth` and the `_token` handler, including the friendly messages for missing codes or flows.
+- **`bot/plugins/download.py`** – keep the Chinese guidance messages for missing URLs and download status updates, along with the helper that parses custom file names.

 Edit the files to remove the conflict markers and polish the final Chinese wording if needed.
 The `download.py` and `authorize.py` handlers should continue to use the localized prompts you recently introduced.